Particular/docs.particular.net/tutorials/message-replay/tutorial.md

 ## Running the solution

-The solution is configured to have [multiple startup projects](https://msdn.microsoft.com/en-us/library/ms165413.aspx), so when you run the solution it should open four console applications, one for each messaging endpoint.
+The solution is configured to have [multiple startup projects](https://msdn.microsoft.com/en-us/library/ms165413.aspx), so when you run the solution it should open a console window for each messaging endpoint, a console window for the Particular Platform tools, and a browser window for the ServicePulse application.

 In the **ClientUI** application, press <kbd>P</kbd> to place an order, and watch what happens in other windows.